geawiz/geoviz/3_Cloud-Optimized-GeoTIFF/README.md

-# Use a Cloud Optimized GEOTIff (COG) file to display data on a Map
+# Use a Cloud Optimized GEOTIff (COG) File to Display Data on a Map

 WIP

-## Display a PMTiles file on a Base Map Using MapLibre
+## Display a PMTiles File on a Base Map Using MapLibre
 With the file uploaded to the AWS S3 bucket, we can proceed to visualize the data on the base map we have created in the [first tutorial](../1_simple-map//README.md) of this series.

 One important note is that to correctly load the COG protocol we must load the correct MapLibre script in the Head of our HTML page: